tdpetrou/Data-Science-in-Two-Minutes/Machine Learning.md

 ###Regression Output
 * Coefficients and t-statistics - Each coefficient and its standard error is estimated from the data and is modeled by student-t distribution.
 A t-test is conducted to produce a p-value - a level of significance
 * Confidence interval - Confidence intervals can exist for the coefficients, the value of the regression line and for the prediction of a single obervation.
 They are not probabilities.
 Given a significance level, say 95%, the statistic you are measuring will capture the true value 95% of the time.
 * F - test: Determins if at least one of the predictors is necessary for the model.
 Does not say which ones are significant.
-Explained variance / Unexplained Variance
+F-ratio = Explained variance / Unexplained Variance.
+F-Ratio equals 1 when the model explains nothing.

+###Model Selection
+Building a model with all predictor variables typically isn't best practice (unless using penalized regression).
+Normally we look for parsimonious models - the least number of predictors with the highest predictive power.
+There are several ways to do this.

+####Stepwise Selection
+* Forward Selection - Start with null model and add one variable at a time until some stopping criteria is met.
+Stop when eith AIC, BIC, Mallows CP, Adjusted R-squared stop improving
+* Backward Selection - Start will full model and remove one variable at a time until stopping criteria is met.
+* Forward and Backward selection - At each step, chose one variable to either add or remove from model
+* Best subset - make all possible models (not possible if number of predictors is large) and choose best

+####Selection Criteria
+AIC, BIC, Mallows CP and adjusted R-squared are 'historical' metrics for penalizing linear models without splitting data and doing cross validation.
+These metrics are used because residual squared error will always improve when more variables are added to the model.
+These selection criteria penalize for more predictors.
+Cross validation is typically used in place of these criteria when there is enough data.

+###Inference vs Prediction
+* Inference - Understand meaning of model.
+How change in value of predictors affect outcome.
+* Prediction - Care only about how good final prediction is.

+##Logistic Regression
+Models the probability of a binomial distribution given input data.
+The output of logistic regression is the probability that an observation is in one of two classes.
+So even though technically logistic regression outputs a number between 0 and 1, it is used for classification.

 ### SVM vs Logistic Regression
 If there is a separating hyperplane there is no guarantee logistic regression will be able to find the best one.
 It just guarantees the probability will be 0 or 1.
 This is more so for unregularized LR.
 SVMs might not do as well if there are random points close to the hyperplane